janubande/2WayDataBindJS/README.md

 # js-two-way-binding
 A simple two way binding implementation with plain javascript.
+Original implementation was generalised for use with few minor tweaks.

 For more information go to: